 Promote Successful Aging at Home and in the Community

 Contact: Joellen Leavelle, firstname.lastname@example.org and (202) 872-0888

-n4a presented 32 Aging Achievement Awards and 16 Aging Innovations Awards to programs in a variety of areas, including caregiving, healthy aging, nutrition, technology, intergenerational programs and transportation.
-Descriptions of all 48 award-winning programs can be found in n4a’s awards book.
+n4a presented 27 Aging Achievement Awards and 17 Aging Innovations Awards to programs in a variety of areas, including caregiving, healthy aging, nutrition, intergenerational programs and transportation.
+Descriptions of all 44 award-winning programs—and updates on how the programs have adjusted to the realities of COVID-19—can be found in n4a’s awards book.
 The following three programs were the highest-scoring Innovations winners and received cash awards:

-The National Association of Area Agencies on Aging (n4a) is a 501c(3) membership association representing America’s national network of 622 Area Agencies on Aging (AAAs) and providing a voice in the nation’s capital for the more than 250 Title VI Native American aging programs.
-The mission of n4a is to build the capacity of its members so they can better help older adults and people with disabilities live with dignity and choices in their homes and communities for as long as possible. n4a.org
+The National Association of Area Agencies on Aging (n4a) represents the 622 Area Agencies on Aging (AAAs) across the country and is a champion in our nation’s capital for the more than 250 Title VI Native American aging programs. n4a’s primary mission is to build the capacity of our members so they can help older adults and people with disabilities live with dignity and choices in their homes and communities for as long as possible. (www.n4a.org)